TrevorBushnell/STEM-Notes/CPSC324 Big Data Analytics/README.md

 * **Dashboard** (aka *Reports*): multiple visualizations, plots, formatting, text, etc.
     * *Controls:* GUI components you can add to the dashboard to make your report more interactive
     * any Look is automatically interactive (can hover over and click data points/bars/etc and get information)

+## Data Processing Architectures

+### Types of Data Systems

+#### Centralized Data Systems

+* built to run on a single machine (one CPU, memory, disk)
+* all data resides on a single machine
+* single user or multiple users
+* still used frequently in enterprise systems
+* doesn't really scale... in order to scale you really need to "juice up" your machine

+#### Parallel and Distributed Systems

+* **parallel:** machines are close together and the communication cost is fast and reliable (don't have to worry about networking speed)
+* **distributed:** nodes may not be close and the communication is slower and less reliable (you have to worry about network costs now)
+* *course-grained parallelism:* each CPU runs a different query
+  * improves throughput
+* *fine-grained parallelism:* each CPU runs a portion of the query
+  * improves latency

+#### Architectures based on what resources are shared

+* *shared everything:* same as single node centralized system
+  * CPUs, memory, disks all shared
+  * can still leverage some parallelism if multiple CPUs/cores...
+    * focus is on *course-grained parallelism*
+* *shared memory:* many processors share same memory and disks
+  * implies high-end servers
+  * most data systems are not built for this
+* *shared nothing:* each node is a separate machine with NO shared storage
+  * nodes contain partitions
+  * each node works on its own partition
+  * centralized machine (master) that manages data processing
+  * this was the prevailing model for distributed querying for 30+ years (including many commercial products)

+> **A Note on Partitioning:** sometimes partitioning is called "sharding"
+>
+> * *naive partitioning:* each table fits on a different node (usually the bad approach)
+> * *vertical partitioning:* create partitions out of the columns of a table - this happens in normalization (kinda...)
+>   * queries that only focus on a single column are sped up
+> * *horizontal partitioning:* splits rows into distinct partitions in a round-robin format
+>   * can also use data ranges or hashing to figure out the partitions
+>   * PROBLEM: If we scale, we have to stop the system and re-partition everything to accommodate for having more machines